-These courses explore areas of psychology in greater depth than in a general survey course.
-Potential topics include cross-cultural psychology, applied social psychology, community psychology, neuroscience, psychology of gender, etc. May be repeated when topics vary.
+These courses offer students the opportunity to explore additional areas of research and practice in psychology.
+Potential topics include multicultural psychology, community psychology, sport physiology, sport psychology, etc. May be repeated when topics vary.

 PY130 or as specified

 PY433: ABNORMAL PSYCHOLOGY